Japanese Special Attack Units: Kaiten

 The Kaiten (回天) was a torpedo modified as a suicide weapon, and used by the Imperial Japanese Navy in the final stages of World War II.

 Early designs allowed for the pilot to escape after the final acceleration towards the target, although whether this could have been done successfully is doubtful.
-There is no record of any pilot attempting to escape or intending to do so, and this provision was dropped from later production kaitens.
+There is no record of any pilot attempting to escape or intending to do so, and this provision was dropped from later production Kaitens.

 The inventor of the Kaiten, Lt.
-Hiroshi Kuroki was lost during one of the first training missions.
-When the sub was raised, a note written during his final minutes before death was found, sending his respects to his family and detailing the cause of the accident and how to repair the defect.
+Hiroshi Kuroki, was lost during one of the first training missions.
+When the submarine was raised, a note written during his final minutes before death was found, sending his respects to his family and detailing the cause of the accident and how to repair the defect.

-Kairyu
+Kairyū

 The Kairyū (海龍) was a class of Suicide midget submarines of the Imperial Japanese Navy, designed in 1943–1944, and produced from the beginning of 1945.
 These submarines were designed to meet the invading American Naval forces upon their anticipated approach of Tokyo.

 These submarines had a two-man crew and were armed with two torpedoes and an internal warhead for suicide missions.
 Over 760 of these submarines were planned, and by August 1945, 200 had been manufactured, most of them at the Yokosuka shipyard.